We Value your privacy

 A digital copy of your valuation will be kept for as long as may be required to fulfil the original purpose for which the data was collected.
 We recommend a period of seven years during which time the information may be used to provide information in the event of a dispute or claim or prepare an updated valuation.

-All data will be kept in a secure digital form, encrypted and protected by passwords known only to the valuer.
+All data will be kept in a secure digital form, encrypted and protected by passwords known only to us.
 Any backup will also be encrypted and stored in a safe when not in use.

 Who has access to your information?